-The second-largest city in Colombia, Medellin was once known as the most dangerous city in the world.
+Medellin is the second-largest city in Colombia and was once known as the world’s most dangerous city.
 Far from its days as an absolute no-go area, the city has progressed in leaps and bounds over the recent decades, into a modern bohemian hotspot, attracting tourists from across the world.

 |💖 Best Area for first-timers:||El Poblado|